cj-mills/yolox-bytetrack-onnx-demo/README.md

 2. Ensure the Solution Configuration for the Visual Studio project is in `Release` mode.
 3. Restore the NuGet packages.
 4. Build the solution (`Ctrl+Shift+B`).
-5. Place test files in the build folder (sample files available below).
+5. Place test files in the folder with the executable (sample files available below).